Collingwood College – An International School

 ISA 'AMBASSADORIAL' ROLE

 Finally an Ambassadorial Role for Collingwood in spreading the word about International Schools amongst the community.
-Over the past year the Headteacher, Mr Sales, of Connaught School, Bagshot (a key feeder school to Collingwood) and his colleagues have shown interest in Collingwood’s ISA activities and have, with the help of Mr Bunter, started a partner relationship with a Primary School in Eastern Sri Lanka.
+Over the past year the Headteacher of Connaught School, Bagshot (a key feeder school to Collingwood) and his colleagues have shown interest in Collingwood’s ISA activities and have, with the help of Mr Bunter, started a partner relationship with a Primary School in Eastern Sri Lanka.
 This has involved introductory assemblies by Mr Bunter at Connaught (a feature was sharing the terrible effects of civil war in this area) and fundraising from their Coffee Morning.
 The Sri Lankan school, in a very poor village and community in Mahaliveddavam, has now benefitted from a gift of musical instruments and an improved electricity supply as a result of monies raised by Connaught students.
 The Year 4 students prepared questions for the charity’s representative to ask the students in Sri Lanka.
 Students of the future Collingwood Community thus have an improved perception of 'Fairness and Equality', to name but one of the ISA themes.

 Mr Bunter - International School Award Co-ordinator